orchidsoftware/orchid.software/source/en/docs/builder.md

 $html = $builder->generateForm();
 ```

-At the same time it is possible to enter deep into the object using `dot`-notation.
+It is also possible to enter deep into the object using `dot`-notation.

 ```php
 $fields = [